sourcegraph/handbook/content/departments/technical-success/support/process/customer-support-triaging.md

 - **End Chat:** This is the same information that is filled out when closing a Zendesk ticket and is automatically transferred over to the Zendesk.

 **Step 8:** If there is no action for CS, use the "no action for CS macro" in Zendesk and leave a reason why not then submit the ticket as solved.

+## Zendesk Ticket Standards

+It is important that we have consistant quality accross our support tickets to ensure we collect the valuable data that can be shared with our Product and Engineering Teams.

+### Ticket Subject

+The Zendesk ticket subject should be clear, concise, and structured with relevant keywords to enable both product and engineering teams to read and understand the issue and or question quickly.

+### Ticket Tagging

+It's crucial to thoughtfully select ticket tags for quick and efficient categorization of the ticket's content.
+Use relevant keywords and phrases as tags to aid in seamless search and filtering, benefiting both our product and engineering teams.
+To enhance overall ticket management, it's best to avoid using overly generic or ambiguous tags and instead maintain a consistent and organized tagging system that aligns with Sourcegraph's specific support needs.

+### Ticket Organizations and User

+To ensure that we have the correct infromation for both users and the organization we need to make sure that these are accurately set.
+When you see `create` next to the organiztion you will need to select the organization and then update the domain section in Zendesk.
+If the user is not tied to an organization you need to selete the users name and update the organization in section in Zendesk.

 ## FAQs